 How We Are Funded

 “We’re a small charity covering the whole of the UK, so every pound we raise makes a real difference.
-With the generous help of our supporters and funders, we’ll be able to help even more babies with heart problems”
+With the generous help of our supporters and funders, we’ll be able to help even more babies with heart problems get the care and treatment they need to lead happy and healthy lives.”

 Our fundraising promise